 You will be able to see some improvements from dermal grafting right after treatment.
 The scar will be lifted and will become less visible.
 The appearance of the scar will continue to improve as the treatment area heals and more collagen and tissue grows under the scar to provide support.

 To further enhance the outcome, your California Skin Institute physician may recommend laser skin resurfacing or other exfoliating treatments after the treatment area has healed.
 These additional treatments can provide additional improvement in skin texture and create a smoother surface.

 Dermal Grafting Side Effects

-The side effects associated with dermal grafting are minimal.* During the procedure, your California Skin Institute provider will numb the treatment area with lidocaine, to ensure your comfort.* After the treatment is complete, you may experience some redness and mild inflammation at the treatment site, as the body begins to heal.* Because your own skin is used during dermal grafting, there is virtually no chance of the body rejecting the tissue.*
+The side effects associated with dermal grafting are minimal.
+During the procedure, the treatment area will be numbed with lidocaine, to ensure your comfort.
+After the treatment is complete, you may experience some redness and mild inflammation at the treatment site, as the body begins to heal.
+Because your own skin is used during dermal grafting, there is virtually no chance of the body rejecting the tissue.

 Treatment results will vary, talk to a practitioner to see if this treatment or procedure is right for you.